Ailinnastar/CSE15L/report5.md

 ## Part 2 – Reflection ##

 One intriguing concept I learned during the second half of this quarter was the power and versatility of the Java Debugger (jdb).
-Before, debugging for me primarily consisted of inserting print statements throughout my code, which was fine but wasn't always effective for tracking down where is causing the bug.
+Before, debugging for me primarily consisted of inserting print statements throughout my code.
+This approach was fine but not always effective for tracking down bugs.
 Through jdb, I discovered a more refined approach to debugging that allowed me to pause execution, inspect variable states, step through code one line at a time, and evaluate expressions on the fly.
-This not only made the debugging process more efficient but also have  the ability to use debugging mode without depending on the java debugger from editor extension.
+This not only made the debugging process more efficient but also gave me the ability to use the debugging mode without depending on the Java debugger from the editor extension.

-Furthermore, vim was also a highlight form the second half of this quater, where I a able to edit and inspect files form the terminal witout actully opening the file or `echo`  `cat` the content, which expand my knolegdes and aquire a new skill in editing files in any condition if and only if I can access the file from my end, which made things easy if I want to accesss the other computer through ssh and edit and fix things.
+Furthermore, Vim was also a highlight from the second half of this quarter, where I was able to edit and inspect files from the terminal without actually opening the file or using `echo` or `cat` to display the content.
+This expanded my knowledge and acquired a new skill in editing files under any condition, as long as I can access the file from my end.
+This made things easier if I wanted to access another computer through ssh and edit and fix things.